Part 17: Ground-based SSA with EOIR

 3. Select Start Time in the shortcut menu.

-4. Select Set Animation Time in the second shortcut menu.
+4. Select Set Animation Time in the Start Time submenu.

-5. This sets the Current Scenario Time in the Animation toolbar to the first access time.
+5. This sets the Current Scenario Time in the Animation toolbar to the time when LEO_Sat first enters the telescope's field of view.

 6. Close () the access report.